keshavagarwal17/Submission/README.md

         <p>
           OffQuiz can be considered to be an aid in the age of uncertain internet connectivity.
-OffQuiz is a competent assessment platform which provides an secure offline environment to conduct multiple choice type quizzes.
+OffQuiz is a competent assessment platform which provides a secure offline environment to conduct multiple choice type quizzes.
         </p>
         <h2>How Does it work?</h2>